 Traveling Educational Tour

-Once complete the winning tiny house will become part of a traveling educational tour promoting awareness of the Tiny Footprint Challenge.
+Once complete the winning tiny house will become part of a traveling educational tour promoting awareness of the Eco-Lifestyle Challenge.
 The tiny house tour and staff will travel up and down the west coast sharing ecologic inspiration at schools, conferences, festivals and events.

 Our vision is to create the most healthy, happy, beautiful and regenerative world possible via intelligent design and forward thinking sustainable community development.

-Eco-Design Challenge participants will consist of students from the NewSchool of Architecture & Woodbury University in San Diego.
+Eco-Design Challenge participants will consist of architecture & design students from southern California.

 Design & Construction